dmitrybelyakov/dam-sync/readme.md

 pip install dam-sync
 ```

-As it is meant to be installed globally, it has intentionally limited dependencies and doesn not bundle tools that will can interfere with packages/versions installed on your system.
+As it is meant to be installed globally, it has intentionally limited dependencies and doesn not bundle tools that can interfere with packages/versions installed on your system.
 Instead, it relies on those packages being present on your system.

 Basically there are only two dependencies: `rsync` and `aws-cli`.
 Install them both before using this tool. the best way to get them is from [Homebrew](https://brew.sh/)